comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

 the correct command to dump all history of VOB is

 ```
+sorry I already forgot this, you can read clearcase command line for that

 ```

-it will describe every changes of the VOB, including branch tree, file path, commit message and much bigger than cc2svn will download. with this full description, I can download every single version of all files cc2svn script said that to start the tool 2 days before to pre-download the history, but seems my company's history is much-much bigger, it has 7 VOBS and total revision more than 4000000!
+it will describe every changes of the VOB, including branch tree, file path, commit message, this is much bigger than cc2svn will download. with this full description, I can download every single version of all files cc2svn script said that to start the tool 2 days before to pre-download the history, but seems my company's history is much-much bigger, it has 7 VOBS and total revision more than 4000000!